-- Step 1: Gather key family members for a meeting.
+Gather your family for a meeting.
 You can even include your children who are old enough to talk.
-When you practice inclusive decision-making (including everyone from the beginning), you create real buy-in from the team and your decisions are more likely to succeed versus sharing the decision after the fact.
+When you practice inclusive decision-making (including everyone from the beginning), you create real buy-in as a team and your decisions are more likely to succeed versus sharing a decision after the fact.

 Common Traps to Avoid:

 - Don’t rush through the process.
 Your family’s core values are the foundation of your family’s culture.
 Allow yourself as much time as needed to get it right.

 - Don’t copy someone else’s core values.
 Author Denise Lee Yohn emphasizes that “an authentic culture is a unique culture.”
 When you try to embrace someone else’s values as your own, you are not being true to what makes your family unique.
 Do the work and go through the process to ensure you’ve created a culture that works specifically for your family.